Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Experimental Evaluation

-In all cases, we aim for models that are $(\epsilon=1,\delta=\frac{1}{2n})$-DP, for which the privacy accounting library internally constructs a suitable RDP level and determines the required noise strengths for all methods.
-Note that the resulting privacy guarantees will only fully hold for \acronym, \DPSGD, \zhou and \zhouprop.
-For \zhouweak, only the majority group enjoys these guarantee, while the privacy guarantee is violated for the minority groups, as we can see in \Cref{fig:wga_eps}, where a target $(2.12, \delta)$-DP guarantee for the majority groups leads to $\epsilon_8 > 30$ for the minority group.
+In all cases, we aim for models that are $(\epsilon=1,\delta=\frac{1}{2n})$-DP, for which the privacy accounting library internally constructs a suitable RDP level and determines the noise strengths for all methods.
+Note that for \zhou, setting a batch size of $512$ on Unbalanced MNIST must be reduced to $474$ as the smallest group (class 8) only has $474$ examples, and we cannot oversample.

-\myparagraph{Results -- Accuracy.} To evaluate the different methods, we measure the quality of the resulting model in terms of their worst-case group accuracy (WGA), as well as their average-across-groups accuracy (AVG) on held-out test data. \Cref{tab:headline_combined} shows the results as the mean and standard deviations over $5$ runs with different random seeds.
+\myparagraph{Average and Worst-case Group Accuracy:} To evaluate the different methods, we measure the quality of the resulting model in terms of their worst-case group accuracy (WGA), as well as their average-across-groups accuracy (AVG) on held-out test data, given in \Cref{tab:headline_combined}.